serralvo/serralvo.github.io/_posts/2020-10-01-swift-tips-all-satisfy.markdown

 layout: post
 ---

-# Swift Tips: allSatisfy

-> Reading time: 3 minutes
+This article will take about 3 minutes to read.

 A few days ago, I faced the following issue: We have a method that should return if all items of an array have some specific characteristic, for example: